 During the body's normal healing process, non-viable tissue may be removed (autolytic debridement) from the wound, which could make the wound appear larger after the first few dressing changes.

-In addition, for leg ulcers, pressure ulcers, diabetic ulcers, second degree burns, donor sites, surgical or traumatic wounds left to heal by primary or secondary intention:
+For leg ulcers, pressure injuries, diabetic ulcers, second-degree burns, donor sites, surgical or traumatic wounds left to heal by primary or secondary intention:

 - Treatment of the wound types listed above should only be under the supervision of a health care professional.

-- Appropriate supportive measures should be taken where indicated (e.g., use of graduated compression bandaging in the management of venous leg ulcers or pressure relief measures in the management of pressure ulcers).
+- Appropriate supportive measures should be taken where indicated (e.g., use of graduated compression bandaging in the management of venous leg ulcers or pressure relief measures in the management of pressure injuries').

 - Colonization of chronic wounds is common and is not a contraindication to the use of the dressing.
 The dressing may be used on infected wounds under medical supervision together with appropriate therapy and frequent monitoring of the wound.

-- The control of blood glucose, as well as appropriate supportive measures, should be provide with diabetic foot ulcers.
+- The control of blood glucose, as well as appropriate supportive measures, should be provided for diabetic foot ulcers.

-- In second-degree burns, consider alternate surgical procedures if the wound has not re-epithelialized after 14 days.
+- In second-degree burns, consider alternative surgical procedures if the wound has not re-epithelialized after 14 days.

 Store at room temperature (10°C-25°C, 50°F-77°F).
 Protect from light.
 Keep dry.